libertybelljerseys/fonts/README.md

 This is a free, open source font database meant to replicate fonts.

 This is licensed under GPLv3.
 All fonts are free to use.
+If you use these fonts, it is required to give credit.